GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: METHOD

 \subsection{Mapping}

-\textbf{Initialization.} In SLAM, large-scale Gaussian primitives may occupy spatial regions, affecting the addition of new initialized Gaussian in under-reconstructed.
-To address this, it is advisable to initialize the Gaussian scale to be roughly the size of a single pixel~\cite{{splatam,gaussianslam}}.
-For the $i$-th Gaussian initialization, the position ${X^w_i}$ is determined by the 3D points ${X^c_i}$ in the camera coordinate system and the extrinsic matrix $W_{wc}$, which represents the camera-to-world transformation.
-The color ${c_i}$ is extracted from the RGB image, opacity is initialized to 1, and the ${R_i}$ rotation matrix is initialized to the unit quaternion $q \in {SE(3)}$.
-The scale is initialized to the three-dimensional vector ${s_i} \in {\mathbb{R}^3}$ as follows:
+\textbf{Initialization.} In SLAM, large-scale Gaussian primitives can occupy extensive spatial regions, potentially impeding the initialization of new Gaussians in areas that are under-reconstructed.
+To mitigate this issue, it is recommended to initialize the Gaussian scale to approximately the size of a single pixel~\cite{splatam,gaussianslam}.
+For the $i$-th Gaussian initialization, the position ${X^w_i}$ is determined by the 3D points ${X^c_i}$ in the camera coordinate system and the extrinsic matrix $W_{wc}$, which denotes the transformation from camera to world coordinates.
+The color ${c_i}$ is extracted from the RGB image, the opacity is initialized to 1, and the rotation matrix ${R_i}$ is initialized to the unit quaternion $q \in {SE(3)}$.
+The scale is initialized as the three-dimensional vector ${s_i} \in {\mathbb{R}^3}$ as follows:

-$K$ is the camera intrinsic matrix, ${(\cdot)_z}$ takes the third dimension, which corresponds to depth. $f$ is the camera focal length.
+where $K$ is the camera intrinsic matrix, and ${(\cdot)_z}$ denotes the third dimension, corresponding to depth.
+Here, $f$ represents the camera focal length.

-\textbf{Adaptive densification.} To improve the convergence speed of differentiable Gaussians and obtain high-fidelity results, it is important to spawn new Gaussians to model the geometry and appearance of newly observed areas.
-We design an appearance mask ${M_c}$, which is generated based on the grayscale values of the re-rendering image, and a reconstructed geometric mask ${M_d}=(\left| {D - \tilde D} \right|<0.05)(\tilde D>0)$.
+\textbf{Adaptive densification.} To enhance the convergence speed of differentiable Gaussians and achieve high-fidelity results, it is essential to spawn new Gaussians that model the geometry and appearance of newly observed areas.
+We propose an appearance mask ${M_c}$, generated from the grayscale values of the re-rendered image, and a reconstructed geometric mask ${M_d}=(\left| {D - \tilde D} \right|<0.05)(\tilde D>0)$.

-Since the geometric accuracy of rendering is influenced by the convergence of differentiable Gaussians, we design an adaptive depth error threshold $\sigma_d$ to prevent redundant additions:
+The geometric accuracy of rendering $\tilde D$ is contingent upon the convergence of differentiable Gaussians.
+Consequently, we establish an adaptive depth error threshold $\sigma_d$ to mitigate redundant additions:

-$\mu\{\cdot\} $ is the mean operation, $\eta\{\cdot\} $ is the median operation.
+Here, $\mu\{\cdot\}$ denotes the mean operation, and $\eta\{\cdot\} $ signifies the median operation.
 New Gaussians will be spawned in regions that satisfy at least one of the following criteria:

-$(1)$ Based on accumulated transmittance: ${\rm{\tilde T(x,y}}{\rm{)}}{\rm{ < 0}}{\rm{.8 }}$.
-This helps to improve areas where gradient descent is slow due to a lack of supervision by re-initializing them.
-In SLAM, it is unfeasible to set a enough number of iterations for training.
-Another reason is to ensure tracking accuracy, a new Gaussian needs to be spawned if the accumulated transmittance has not reached 80\% of the full transmittance.
+Criterion $(a)$ is based on accumulated transmittance: ${\rm{\tilde T(x,y}}{\rm{)}}{\rm{ < 0}}{\rm{.8 }}$.
+This criterion facilitates improvements in areas where gradient descent is slow due to insufficient supervision by re-initializing them.
+Additionally, a new Gaussian must be generated if the accumulated transmittance has not reached 80\% of the maximum transmittance to ensure tracking accuracy.